george-staniland/Hangman/README.md

 .
 Component - Form for 'player 1 ' to add a word to be guessed

 .
-Component - Clickable Alpahabet
+Component - Clickable Alpahabet / Letter Input

 .
-Get image from travel image api from background - thunk element
+Get image from travel image api from background - thunk element.
+Hanging Location!